PipHoward/data-sharing-soe/_episodes/external-lesson_2.md

 ## Data management plan

 The DCC are responsible for the widely-used [DMPonline data management plan form](https://dmponline.dcc.ac.uk/).
-ADD IN BRISTOL VERSION HERE TOO - SOME FUNDERS HAVE SPECIFIC GUIDANCE ON THIS
+Bristol also has guidance on data management plans, including estimated costs (if there are any): [Bristol guidance on writing a data managemen plan](https://www.bristol.ac.uk/staff/researchers/data/writing-a-data-management-plan/)

 > ## Discussion `5 min`
 >
+> Are there other costs that apply to sharing your data?
+>
 > Will these costs pay off in the long run?
->
-> Might they benefit you even if you didn't share?
+Might they benefit you even if you didn't share?
->
-> Are there other costs that apply to sharing your data?
 {: .discussion}